cygnus77/behavioral-cloning/README.md

 ** Predicting **
 * The simulator would always request `drive` for steering and throttle values.
 * Normally, `drive` forwards the request to `predict-train` with the command 'predict'.
-* `predict-train` would call Keras' predict function to generate the steering angle based on the image.
+* `predict-train` would call Keras' Squential `predict` function to generate the steering angle based on the image.
 * `drive` would adjust the throttle to keep the cars speed around the user specified value.

 ** Training **